 Building a Parenting Safety Net When Miles Separate You

 Being connected to your children is all good, but it’s a completely different thing to keep the support active from a long distance.
-You are not meant to do this alone.
+You are not meant to do this alone, especially as a non-custodial parent navigating a parenting plan.

-We need that trust net, so it is not just on your shoulders and theirs.
+We need that trust net, so it is not just on your shoulders and theirs, including a solid parenting plan that outlines parenting time and responsibilities.

 Photo by Julia M Cameron